World Mental Health Day

 One of the reasons for this is that men are less likely to talk than women.
 This is societal conditioning, myths such as vulnerability is weakness and how can you look after your family if you’re emotionally weak are peddled and then internalised by men who are struggling to cope.

 It is in our power to protect our children from this.
-Talk about feelings, don’t shy away from big emotions, talk about finding ways through and make it easy for children to come to you with their worries and concerns.
+Talk about feelings, don’t shy away from big emotions, talk about finding ways through.
+Crucially, make it easy for children to come to you with their worries and concerns.
 Don’t always find solutions, just listen.
 Look after each other.